piranna/piranna.github.io/pages/hire-me.md

 ##### 👎 Dislikes

-- lots of legacy code and design decissions, and almost no time sloted to fix them
+- legacy code and design decissions, and almost no time sloted to fix them
 - architecture complex and very cohexionated, with lots of inter-dependencies between projects